dconnet/AgilityBook/AgilityBook/Readme.txt

   - <some_path>/boost_<ver>/ [BOOST_ROOT points to this]
       - ...(Boost structure)

-(note, comments/etc are very Windows-oriented since that's my main platform.)
+Note, comments/etc are very Windows-oriented since that's my main platform.
+See the xcode section below for tools needed on Mac

 --------------------